-Google has favored mobile friendliness in its SERP rankings. mobile responsiveness is more important than ever for pleasing Google and acquiring organic traffic.
-With Google’s latest major algorithm update, the company enacted significant penalties for websites failing to meet its standards for mobile friendliness.
+Google has favored mobile-friendliness in its SERP rankings. mobile responsiveness is more important than ever for pleasing Google and acquiring organic traffic.
+With Google’s latest major algorithm update, the company enacted significant penalties for websites failing to meet its standards for mobile-friendliness.

 If you are serious about improving your organic traffic (or simply not losing it), you need to optimize your website for mobile.

-To get started paying with PayPal from your Mobile devices, tap the button at the bottom right like you normally would to add a card, then select “Add other payment methods.”
+PayPal here is a mobile pos for merchants making payments rather than users purchasing services.
+While traditional payment services required payment software and hardware such as pos or barcode readers making it a burden for small-scale stores to install and maintain, get started paying with PayPal from your mobile devices, tap the button at the bottom right like you normally would add a card, then select “add other payment methods.”
 PayPal may ask you to load funds to your account if you have not already.
-Google Pay is currently only able to pull from your PayPal balance for transactions, but eventually, any cards you have saved on your PayPal account will also be supported.
+Google pay is currently only able to pull from your PayPal balance for transactions, but eventually, any cards you have saved on your PayPal account will also be supported.

 Google has made online payments a whole lot easier.
 Google Pay has also integrated with several banking apps around the world to make using the system almost seamless.
 Now, many customers will be able to add cards to Google Pay from their mobile banking apps at the tap of a button.
-Currently the number of banks that have in-app integration is limited.
+Currently, the number of banks that have in-app integration is limited.

 If you make purchases via a web browser — Google Chrome, Safari, or Firefox, or your phone, you’re in luck.
 Google is adding support for Google Pay for sites that choose to integrate its application programming interface, making the checkout process less of a hassle.